-So a few winters back, not owning horses myself or having a place for them, I took a horse and mule packing class from Smoke Elser at his small ranch in the Rattlesnake Valley just north of Missoula.
-And now I’m trying to remember what I learned that winter, because now I’m getting to know a one year old filly roped wild off the range of the Blackfeet Reservation.
+I didn’t grow up with horses, but I had always wanted to learn how to ride, live around them and take care of them, too.
+So a few winters back, with no horse or a place for one, I took a horse and mule packing class from Smoke Elser at his small ranch in the Rattlesnake Valley just north of Missoula.
+And since that class, I’m trying to remember what I learned that winter, because now I’m getting to know a one year old filly roped wild off the range of the Blackfeet Reservation.

 I had been around horses before that class, once even helping move cattle on horseback with cowboys at a Montana ranch.
 But I knew little about the animal I was on, while the horse knew the job to be done and pretty much ignored me.
 The horse let me know where we stood when it knocked me right off its back.
 This was just as the sun was coming up one June morning before we even got started with the cattle.
 But I got right back on.
 But that’s another story.